 As previously discussed, the planned transition of ownership from BHIL and BHIT to BHIFT should ensure continuity of staffing and management as well as rate stability.
-Parking and barge rates will not increase greater than the rate of inflation for at least six years, and BHIFT agrees not to seek an increase of ferry or tram rates for at least one year following the closing.
-Regulatory Condition Nos.
-4, 28.
-This rate stability provided by BHIFT will benefit regular users of the ferry and barge services - including retail establishments, service providers, contractors, the Club, and the Village itself - because they can more accurately budget their costs.
+Parking and barge aggregate rates will not increase greater than the rate of inflation for at least six years (Condition 4), and BHIFT agrees not to seek an increase of ferry or tram rates for a least one year following the closing (Condition 28).
+This rate stability provided by BHIFT will benefit regular users of the ferry and barge services-e.g., retail establishments, service providers, contractors, the Club, and the Village itself-because they can more accurately budget their costs.

 In addition, Holdings, BHIFT, SharpVue, and SharpVue Affiliates have further agreed to other significant terms in the Regulatory Conditions that will provide transparency, promote communications, and protect the public interest.
-These conditions include developing and filing a ten-year plan for vessel maintenance, capital improvements, and replacement, Regulatory Condition No. 26; meeting at least semi-annually with stakeholders, in a noticed public meeting, Regulatory Condition No. 22; and meeting annually with the Public Staff.
-Regulatory Condition No. 14.
+These conditions include developing and filing a ten-year plan for vessel maintenance, capital improvements, and replacement (Condition 26); meeting at least semi-annually with stakeholders, in a noticed public meeting (Condition 22); and meeting annually with the Public Staff (Condition 14).
 These will be new obligations on BHIFT that are not currently imposed on BHIL and BHIT.

-Some public witnesses expressed concerns regarding on-time performance of the ferry, especially during the busiest times of the week and year.
-E.g., tr. vol 1, 28, 32-33, 40, 49-50.
-Witness Roberts acknowledged these concerns and expressed his desire to investigate further how service quality could be improved and to take steps to improve the customer experience.
-Tr. vol. 3, 16; tr. vol. 9, 42, 138-40.
+There was testimony at the public witness hearing in Bolivia on November 1 about on-time performance of the ferry, especially during the busiest times of the week and year.
+(E.g., Tr.
+Vol 1, 28, 32-33, 40, 49-50).
+In his testimony before the Commission, Mr. Roberts acknowledged these concerns and expressed his desire to investigate further how service quality could be improved and to take steps to improve the customer experience.
+(Tr.
+Vol. 3, 16; Vol. 9, 42, 138-40).
 Currently, although BHIT maintains and reports its on-time performance, there are no standards or goals for this metric.
 BHIFT has agreed, for the first time, to have a goal of on-time ferry departures of 90%, within five minutes of scheduled departure time, excluding delays for reasons beyond its control and to report its progress toward this goal both to the Public Staff and at the public meetings with stakeholders.
-See Regulatory Condition No. 19.
+(See Condition 19).
 This metric and goal are new commitments not currently imposed on BHIT.

 The Village raised various potential risks associated with the transaction.
 Village witness Lloyd raised concerns that SharpVue's economic incentives would encourage a near-term disposition and lead to a series of short-term owners seeking to flip assets solely for financial gain.
-Tr. vol. 5, 127-28.
+(Tr.
+Vol. 5, 127-28).
 Applicants' witness Roberts, on the other hand, testified that the economic incentives are designed to encourage the Buyers to hold the assets for the long-term.
-Tr. vol. 3, 58.
-As witness Roberts explained, a near-term disposition would be akin to "killing the goose[,] as it were," because the performance fees are based on the returns being delivered to investors, and the analysis shows that a long-term hold would create a stable long-term investment that will continue to generate returns.
-Tr. vol. 9, 110.
+(Tr.
+Vol. 3, 58).
+As Mr. Roberts explained, a near-term disposition would be akin to "killing the goose[,] as it were," because the performance fees are based on the returns being delivered to investors, and the analysis shows that a long-term hold would create a stable long-term investment that will continue to generate returns.
+(Tr.
+Vol. 9, 110).
 He further explained that the investors who have committed to invest in the transaction are attracted by the long-term, stable nature of the cash flows and that most investors interested in short-term investments would have more attractive options than a regulated ferry operation.
-Id.
+(Tr.
+Vol. 9, 110).
 Furthermore, the Commission's regulatory oversight is sufficient to ensure that any subsequent transfer of ownership will not be detrimental to the public interest.